5th Generation Air Dominance Fighter

 support equipment and spares.
 The primary modifications in FY 2014 are RAMMP, F119 Engine Modifications,

-the SRP, and the (described in the following).
+the SRP, and Increment 3.2 (described in the following).

 The Reliability, Availability, and Maintainability Maturation Program (RAMMP) provides for the development and integration of upgrades to reach mature reliability, availability and maintainability.
 The RAMMP also includes depot touch labor and throughput to include the retrofit for Life Support System Projects, including Automatic Back-Up Oxygen System (ABOS), projects for diminishing manufacturing sources, modifications to address corrosion, and urgent reponse.
 RAMMP also includes Mission Support Requirements.
 In FY 2014 and FY 2015 RAMMP kit purchases and installs will include configurable rail launcher (CRL) extension kits required to modify the existing CRLs to carry AIM-9X missiles.